fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 import \* as OverlappedBar2D from 'fusioncharts/fusioncharts.overlapped2d'; //Overlapped Bar 2D
 import \* as OverlappedColumn2D from 'fusioncharts/fusioncharts.overlappedcolumn2d'; //Overlapped Column 2D
 </code></pre>
-<div class="mt-30">The above steps completes the installation process.
-To see how to create a chart, click [here]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular '@@open-newtab').</div>
 <button class='btn btn-outline-secondary btn-copy' title='Copy to Clipboard'>COPY</button>
 </div>

 </div>
 </div>

+The above steps completes the installation process.
+To see how to create a chart, click [here]({% site.baseurl %}/getting-started/angular/angular/your-first-chart-using-angular '@@open-newtab').

 ## Include Map via `npm`

-The `fusioncharts` package contains only two map definitions in `fusioncharts/maps/es` directory - the **World Map**, and the **Map of USA**.
+The `fusioncharts` package contains only two map definitions - the **World Map**, and the **Map of USA**.
 This is done to keep the package lightweight.
 To use any of these two map definition files follow the steps given below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>